 Tired of regular fried chicken?
-It’s time to try out this Taiwanese Style Crispy Asian Fried Chicken!
+It’s time to try out this Taiwanese Style Crispy Asian Fried Chicken ( Taiwanese Fried Chicken Steak )!
 Crispy fried chicken cutlets with Chinese salt and chilli seasonings and aromatic basil flavour.
 Easy to make at home and incredibly delicious!

 If you are a fan of Asian crispy chicken, you will definitely like our viewer’s favourite Chinese Takeaway recipes:

 I’ve learned this recipe from my Taiwanese friend, this is how her family used to make it at home.
 I love the authentic flavours and simplicity of this fried chicken that her mom made for us.
 One of the best Asian fried chicken recipes that I’ve ever tried.

 I made some adjustments to our family liking and everyone loves it!
 My picky pre-schooler said this fried chicken is his new favourite. 🤗🤩

 If you haven’t tried this crispy chicken recipe, I highly recommend trying it at home.
 You can customize the spices, salt or any ingredients according to your preference when you make them at home.
 It’s so much easier than you’ve imagined.
 In this recipe, we’ll be sharing our homemade Taiwanese Style Large Fried Chicken with chicken cutlets.

 When you make it at home you can customize just how much spices, chilli and vegetables you want.
 Learn our simple tips and make your own salt and chilli chicken better than a restaurant.
 You will find it much easier than you have imagined.

 - Chicken Breast – Ideal to make with boneless, skinless chicken breast.
 You can use chicken thigh as well.